 Flexibility is the name of the game here.
 When choosing vegetables I like to incorporate a variety of textures, from crisp peppers to 'meaty' zucchini, but it's also nice to find inspiration in the seasons.

-Vegetables: I like to select a variety of colorful veggies for pasta salad.
+Vegetables - I like to use a variety of colorful veggies for pasta salad.
 Since it's summer right now I included cucumber, tomatoes, and zucchini, but don't be afraid to experiment.
 We also love chopped carrots, sliced radishes, jicama, and green onion.
 In fall and winter, roasted vegetables add a nice twist.
 Try it with squash, beets, and broccoli or cauliflower.

 Making pasta salad is as easy as boiling water and chopping a few veggies.